Amid Brexit chaos, abandoning U.K. operations no simple task for Japanese firms | The Japan Times

 “Simply put, this will drag down sales,” he said.

-Increased inventory would force manufacturers to build warehouses, which would require a sizable investment, he said.
+The backlog of inventory would also force manufacturers to build warehouses, which would require a sizable investment, he said.

 Hitachi Ltd., which keeps its rail headquarters and a factory in the U.K., said its decentralized production network in Europe mitigates the risks from Brexit.